Trovemaster/TROVE/docs/source/quantumnumbers.rst

 Phi_{\lambda}^{(J=0)} |J,K,\tau\rangle,

-where  :math`| J,K,\Gamma_{\rm rot} \rangle ` is a rigid rotor basis function.
+where  :math:`| J,K,\Gamma_{\rm rot} \rangle` is a rigid rotor basis function.
 Therefore, in this case the energy output has a slightly different form:
 ::

       ------ ------ ------------- ------- --- -- --- ----- ----- --- ----   -------- ------ --- --- --- --------